addiscent/vagrant-ruby-rails/README.md

 1. _Vagrant_

   "vagrant-ruby-git" is developed using Vagrant 1.7.2, (the most recent from https://www.vagrantup.com/downloads.html).
 You may have success with earlier versions of Vagrant, but I have built/tested using only 1.7.2.
-The machine used for development of this project is a generic AMD/Linux box running Ubuntu Desktop 14.04 LTS.
+The machine used for development of this project is a generic AMD/Linux box running _Ubuntu Desktop 14.04 LTS_.
 You are venturing into unexplored territory with this project if you build it on OS X or Windows.

 2. _VirtualBox_